 Climbing in Squamish - Our Local Guides' Favourites

 Arriving here, it can be tough to know where to go.
-While there are some excellent guides books, one of the best ways to get some local beta on where to climb is from your local guiding companies.
+While there are some excellent guide books, one of the best ways to get some local beta on where to climb is from your local guiding companies.
 In fact, if you really want to sample what Squamish has to offer, book a climbing guide for a day or three and get out there.
 There are four guiding companies in Squamish, each with a slightly different specialty.
 We asked them to give us their thoughts on some of the best climbs in Squamish.
 Enjoy.

-Top 6 Squamish Classics / Must do’s (single/multi pitch, any grade).
+Top 6 Squamish Classics / Must do’s (single/multi-pitch, any grade).

-Banana Peel, 5.7 – One of the easiest multi pitch routes in Squamish, Banana Peel is a fun slab climb up the South end of the Apron on the Stawamus Chief.
+Banana Peel, 5.7 – One of the easiest multi-pitch routes in Squamish, Banana Peel is a fun slab climb up the South end of the Apron on the Stawamus Chief.

 Mercy Me, 5.8 – A tricky little climb below the Grand Wall that has awesome exposure